quanphan2906/nobsidion/README.md

 Nobsidion is an Obsidian plugin designed to sync your Obsidian vault with your Notion workspace.
 Building upon the [Obsidian to Notion](https://github.com/EasyChris/obsidian-to-notion/) plugin, Nobsidion offers additional functionality and refinements, making the syncing process more seamless and integrated.

-⚠️ This Obsidian plugin has been tested manually.

 ## Vision

 -   **Bi-directional Sync**: Keep your Obsidian notes and Notion pages in sync with changes reflected in both platforms.